Looking for a dynamite vocabulary and grammar lesson? Try these ten adjectives with the following vocabilary lesson ideas.

 Make a word wall.

 If you have “dead” time in class, word walls fill that time constructively.
 Practice the meaning with students, and discuss the pictures students drew.
 Ask students to use the variations of words, and make a quick writing activity of it.
 (As an exit ticket, ask students to write a sentence on a sticky note and add it to the word wall.)
+For me, the more that students interact with the grammar word wall, the more they understand the words.

 Plus?
 Older students enjoy seeing their work showcased.
 A word wall is wonderful for classroom community.

 A vocabulary and grammar lesson combination moves away from the dreaded “grammar out of context” conundrum.
 Grammar alongside vocabulary empowers students as they use the words in their writing.
+Finally, vocabulary words activities can be interactive, even for older students.

 Another tool that supports students with vocabulary lessons is pictures.
 Melissa details vocabulary lessons with pictures and more over at Reading and Writing Haven.